vatula/arcan/src/tools/netproxy/README.md

 on at any one time.
 The rest are expected to block- the source or queue up.

 If the most significant bit of the sequence number is set, it is a discard- message used to mess with side-channel analysis for cases where bandwidth is a lesser concern than security.

 ## Control (1)
-- sequence number : uint64
 - last-seen seqnr : uint64
 - entropy : uint8[8]
 - channel-id : uint8
 - command : uint8

-The sequence number and last-seen are used both as a timing channel and to determine drift.
+The last-seen are used both as a timing channel and to determine drift.
 If the two sides start drifting outside a certain window, measures to reduce bandwidth should be taken, including increasing compression parameters, lowering sample- and frame- rates, cancelling ongoing frames, merging / delaying input events, scaling window sizes, ...
 If they still keep drifting, show a user notice and destroy the channel.

-control messages always contain some entropy (random bytes) that can be mixed in locally to assist rekeying etc. but also to provide replay protection.

 ### command = 0, hello
 First message sent of the channel, it's rude not to say hi.